 “People should be allowed to make the choice for themselves to die, rather than suffer.”

-Whether dying Queenslanders should have control over their death will be in the spotlight in the coming month, as the state parliament considers the introduction of VAD laws.
+Whether dying Queenslanders should have control over their death has been in the spotlight in recent months, as the state parliament considered the introduction of VAD laws.

 Thousands of acutely distressing stories from Queensland families have been documented by a parliamentary committee, at times leaving committee members in tears.

 The Health, Communities, Disability Services and Domestic and Family Violence Prevention Committee completed 34 hearings across Queensland and took evidence from 502 witnesses.